Technical expertise. Personal connections

 view all of our services

-The Christmas Party
+The staff Christmas party

-In short, expenditure on entertainment is only 50% deductible for tax purposes.
-Whether the party is hosted on your own premises or offsite, it still is classed as entertainment.
-Light refreshments, such as morning tea, provided on business premises are an exception to this rule and are 100% deductible.
+Expenditure on entertainment is only 50% deductible for tax purposes.
+This includes associated costs such as venue hire, music etc. Whether the party is hosted on your own premises or offsite, it still is classed as entertainment.
+Light refreshments, such as morning tea provided on business premises, are an exception to this rule and are 100% deductible.

-Client Christmas Drinks
+Client Christmas drinks

-To claim 100% deductibility for this, the function must be open to the public.
-An example of this is some Kaitaia businesses who have pre-Xmas evenings open to anyone who wants to attend.
+To claim 100% deductibility, the function must be open to the public.
+An example of this is some Kaitaia businesses who have pre-Christmas evenings open to anyone who wants to attend.

 For more information on how we can help your business, get in touch